 An evacuation flight is an emergency flight planned when an area is about to be hit by a natural disaster, such as a major storm or earthquake.
-Any flight from an area which is about to, or has just undergone, a natural disaster is considered an evacuation flight.
+Any flight from an area that is about to, or has just undergone, a natural disaster is considered an evacuation flight.

 - Volcano eruptions

-Airports are often closed immediately following one of these events; non-governmental relief organizations (NGOs) can enter, but standard a href="/private-jet-charter/">private jet charters can’t.
+Airports are often closed immediately following one of these events; non-governmental relief organizations (NGOs) can enter, but standard private jet charters can’t.
 These airports reopen once emergency supplies have arrived and a relief effort is underway.
 At this stage, many more people will look to evacuate – and that’s when we can help.

 Sadly, some brokers look to take advantage of these situations, but at PBJ we refuse to increase prices due to natural disasters.
 We want to help people in need, not exploit them.
 Instead, we like to do all we can to offer our same high-quality service in a fair and responsible way.